-We don’t think so.
-Neither the sheep nor the goats are killed for their wool/mohair respectively.
-Being shorn or clipped is like going for a haircut.
+For a sheep or an angora goat being shorn or clipped is like going for a haircut.
 Sometimes they get little cuts if they wriggle, a little bit like someone might nick themselves shaving.

 Our products need to be looked after carefully.
 Handwashing is preferable, although most of our yarns are superwash treated.
 We recommend a lukewarm water bath with gentle detergent is all it needs.
 Squeeze it gently in the water, support it when it’s wet, rinse in more cool water and dry it flat in the shade, reshaping while it’s damp.

 Yes we do, we basically ship anywhere in the world.